falithurrahman/litophane_bedlamp/README.md

 ### Description

-This time i made a litophane bedlamp for my loved-one that just graduated.
+This time i made a litophane bedlamp for my friend that just graduated.
 For you that don't know what litophane is, you can read the description [here](https://en.wikipedia.org/wiki/Lithophane).
 In short, litophane is an artwork that can only be seen clearly when we give back lit with a light source.
 It can be a lamp, LED or even candle.

 #### 1. Designing
 Firstly, i made a CAD design in 2D with autoCAD and modelled in 3D using Inventor.
 You can see the 2D model at the picture below.